Adacko2911/Master-thesis-project/README.md

 ```
 MHMM_vs_MEDHMM/
 ├── README.md
-├── Session_info.txt - includes information regarding all packages loaded duering the analysis as well as the R software specifications
+├── Session_info.txt - includes information regarding all packages loaded during the analysis as well as the R software specifications
 ├── data/
 │   ├── data_simulation.R - simulated data generating script
 │   └── read_me.txt  - description of the data files that should be included